carbonblack/cbc-syslog/README.md

 4.Create a `.txt` file for Logs.

-5. Test the new connector.:
+5. Test the new connector:

     Verify that you are running Python 2.7: